kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-gb.md

 Browse the full [AI Endpoints documentation](/products/public-cloud-ai-and-machine-learning-ai-endpoints) to further understand the main concepts and get started.

-To discover how to build complete and powerful applications using AI Endpoints, explore our dedicated [AI Endpoints blog page](https://blog.ovhcloud.com/tag/ai-endpoints/).
+To discover how to build complete and powerful applications using AI Endpoints, explore our dedicated [AI Endpoints guides](/products/public-cloud-ai-and-machine-learning-ai-endpoints).

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.